 Competing with Amazon

+Sellers sometimes forget that Amazon is not a single entity; it’s a trinity.
 Amazon is the market, the seller, and the buyer.
 And it can pull the rug out from under you anytime.
 Not just by suspending you, but also by doing what you do better and cheaper.

-So, if you’re wondering how to sell on Amazon in 2020 and avoid losing your entire business to the single-most powerful competitor of all, we have only 3 pieces of advice to offer:
+So, if you’re wondering how to sell on Amazon in 2023 and avoid losing your entire business to the single-most powerful competitor of all, we have only 3 pieces of advice to offer:

 1. Maintain Your Own Website

-Especially since the price parity rule no longer applies and you can make your webshop offers much more appealing than your Amazon listings.
-Buyers are slowly waking up to the fact that Amazon isn’t always cheaper or faster.
+At the risk of repeating ourselves, please don’t put all your eggs in one basket.
+Especially since you can make your webshop offers much more appealing than your Amazon listings, and buyers start to learn that Amazon isn’t always cheaper or faster.

 2. Have a Unique Branded Item